1. Lectures (1 ECTS)(PO a,k)

 Classes will be divided into lectures and laboratory sessions.
 In addition, students are expected to work autonomously at home.

 - Student's autonomous work: students are expected to finish at home the weekly assignments and to deliver them using Aula Global.
-In addition, some weeks students will be asked to fill tests using Aula Global.

 Following university rules each professor will publish his/her preferred office hours in Aula Global.
 Despite this, students are encouraged to contact the professor by email to arrange an appointment any time they want, whether in the preferred hours or not.